 This brioche is gluten free, FODMAP friendly, and relatively straightforward to make, although, as mentioned below, it is a time-munching process.
 Honey is high in fructose and thus not FODMAP friendly per se, but 3 tablespoons in an entire loaf shouldn’t be enough to cause any grief – it wasn’t for me, and everything causes me grief.
-You could potentially experiment with another viscous sugar like rice malt or maple syrup, but I haven’t, as of yet.
+You could potentially experiment with another viscous sugar like rice malt or maple syrup, but I haven’t tried it.

 FOR THE BRIOCHE:

-1/4 cup lactose free full cream milk (you could experiment with milk types, but given the amount of times I experimented, I couldn’t fathom any more)
+- 1/4 cup lactose free full cream milk (you could experiment with this, but given the amount of times I experimented, I couldn’t fathom any more)

 - Grease and line a loaf tin with butter and two strips of baking paper, long enough to act as handles to pull the brioche out.
-Scroll down for a picture because I’m not feeling eloquent.
-Heat the milk over a low heat, and, once warmed (but not hot!) place it in a small bowl with the yeast, and the teaspoon of sugar.
+Heat the milk over a low heat, and, once warmed, place it in a small bowl with the yeast, and the teaspoon of sugar.
 Set aside and allow to rise for 10-15 minutes.
 It should look like a little loaf of bread in your bowl.
 If it doesn’t, start again – your yeast is inactive.
 A charming sentence if I ever heard one.